 A Notable Shift in Tone

-Harris has always been a passionate advocate for democratic values, but her recent characterization of Trump as a fascist is striking, given the contrast to her earlier years in office.
-When Harris was first elected vice president, she embraced a message of “joy” and optimism.
-Her focus was on healing divisions in the country and leading through unity.
-The symbolism of her inauguration — as the first woman, the first Black woman, and the first South Asian woman to hold the office — carried an air of historic progress and possibility.
+Harris has always been a fervent crusader for democratic values, but her recent characterization of Trump as a fascist is striking, in light of the difference from her past years in office.
+When Harris was first elected vice president, she adopted a message of “joy” and optimism.
+Her message was healing divisions within the country and leading with unity.
+The symbolism of her inauguration — the first woman, the first Black woman, and the first South Asian woman to hold the office — carried an air of historic progress and possibility.

 However, the political climate has changed dramatically since then.
 Trump’s reemergence on the political scene and his influence on the Republican Party have prompted many Democratic leaders, including Harris, to sound the alarm about the dangers they believe Trump represents.